-Most recent approval was in order 13-459 (docket UE 262), while a request to resume was in order 09-176 (docket UE 197).
+Most recent approval was in Order 13-459 (Docket UE 262), while a request to resume was in Order 09-176 (Docket UE 197).

 Oregon has had a very interesting relationship with the concept of decoupling.
-Starting in 1992 with order number 92-1673, the Oregon Public Utilities Commission directed Portland General Electric (PGE) to develop a decoupling mechanism suitable to its circumstances.
-In 1995 in order 95-322, decoupling was approved for PGE.
-In 2002, in order 02-633, the Oregon Public Utilities Commission rejected a request from PGE to continue to decouple, citing "harm to the customer."
-PGE initiated another request in 2008 and while that request was granted in order 09-020, Oregon PUC staff argued against allowing decoupling on the grounds that over collection of fixed costs would occur, limited energy conservation would be achieved as a third party, the inordinate shifting of risk from shareholders to ratepayers.
+Starting in 1992 with Order number 92-1673, the Oregon Public Utilities Commission directed Portland General Electric (PGE) to develop a decoupling mechanism suitable to its circumstances.
+In 1995 in Order 95-322, decoupling was approved for PGE.
+In 2002, in Order 02-633, the Oregon Public Utilities Commission rejected a request from PGE to continue to decouple, citing "harm to the customer."
+PGE initiated another request in 2008 and while that request was granted in Order 09-020, Oregon PUC staff argued against allowing decoupling on the grounds that over collection of fixed costs would occur, limited energy conservation would be achieved as a third party, the Energy Trust of Oregon, was responsible for administering those programs and there was an inordinate shifting of risk from shareholders to ratepayers.